anywallsocket/Professional-Projects/18Relax/README.md

 The general trend is that eventually the center gets occupied most often, with a shell around it and a gap between.
 This is because whereas initially intermediate locations were likely, since atoms were distributed, at later iterations the cluster is packed, and layering becomes necessary.
+One might expect to see higer density in the second later as well as the core, but the core probability is relatively too high for the secondary shell to compare (color thresholds are adjustable).